-CYS defines bullying as follows: A mean and one-sided activity intended to harm and for those doing the bullying, get pleasure from the intended target's pain and/or misery.
-Bullying can be verbal, physical, and/or relational to the target's race, ethnicity, religion, gender

-(including sexual orientation), physical, or mental attributes.
+CYS defines bullying as follows: A mean and one-sided activity intended to harm and inflict pain and/or misery on a targeted individual or group.
+Bullying can be verbal, physical, and/or relational to the target's race, ethnicity, religion, gender (including sexual orientation), physical, or mental attributes.
 It includes all forms of hazing and cyber bullying, and can be continuous and repeated over time.
 However, once is enough to constitute bullying.